 Analgesia should be provided when necessary, including to pre-verbal children with behavioral manifestations of pain (eg, tugging or rubbing the ear, excessive crying or fussiness).
 Oral analgesics, such as acetaminophen or ibuprofen, are usually effective; weight-based doses are used for children.
 A variety of topical agents are available by prescription and over the counter.
 Although not well studied, some topical agents may provide transient relief but probably not for more than 20 to 30 min.
 Topical agents should not be used when there is a TM perforation.

 Although 80% of cases resolve spontaneously, in the US, antibiotics are often given ([ 1]; see Table: Antibiotics for Otitis Media).
 Antibiotics relieve symptoms quicker (although results after 1 to 2 wk are similar) and may reduce the chance of residual hearing loss and labyrinthine or intracranial sequelae.
-However, with the recent emergence of resistant organisms, pediatric organizations have strongly recommended initial antibiotics only for certain children (eg, those who are younger or more severely ill—see Table: Guidelines for Using Antibiotics in Acute Otitis Media) or for those with recurrent AOM (eg, ≥ 4 episodes in 6 mo).
+However, with the recent emergence of resistant organisms, pediatric organizations have strongly recommended initial antibiotics only for certain children (eg, those who are younger or more severely ill—see Table: Guidelines for Using Antibiotics in Children With Acute Otitis Media*) or for those with recurrent AOM (eg, ≥ 4 episodes in 6 mo).

 Others, provided there is good follow-up, can safely be observed for 48 to 72 h and given antibiotics only if no improvement is seen; if follow-up by phone is planned, a prescription can be given at the initial visit to save time and expense.
 Decision to observe should be discussed with the caregiver.